zathras/misc/dart/jovial_misc/README.md

 Miscellaneous small-ish bits of Dart code.
-It's mostly for my own use, buy you're welcome to it.
+It's mostly for my own use, bu you're welcome to it.
 Please attribute it if you do, e.g. with a link to https://jovial.com/bill.html.
 Offered under the [MIT license](https://opensource.org/licenses/MIT).